The Little Things is not a copy of Se7en, as some are saying. But it is also without horror and tension, and with an unsatisfying twist.

 On top of which you have the weird ones like The Little Things.
 You know, the pieces at the corners of the box that look alright and taste fine on first bite, but in the end, is just too mixed in taste to enable easy judgement.

 But before I elaborate, let me be clear on certain things.
 Plodding as this classic crime thriller is, it is technically superior.
 The ambience is uniformly unsettling.
 The acting is superior too.
 Jared Leto, as is well known by now, steals the show in every scene he’s in.

-The actual killings, presented mostly in snatches of the aftermaths, effortlessly terrifies as well.
+The actual killings, presented mostly in snatches of the aftermaths, effortlessly terrify as well.

 Which then leads you to expect one helluva showdown, or revelation.
-A showdown you’d also expect to take a truly grisly turn during the climatic chapter, when the horrific conclusion of Se7en echoes everywhere.
+A showdown you’d also expect to be truly grisly, with how the horrific conclusion of Se7en was being echoed everywhere.

-Without giving away the ending, let me just say, everything then abruptly swerves towards a quagmire that’s unexpected and possibly for most viewers, stingingly unsatisfying.
+Without giving away the ending, let me just say, everything abruptly dives into a quagmire that’s unexpected and possibly for most viewers, mockingly unsatisfying.
 To be clear again, it’s not an absurd twist; I’d even agree that it’s thoughtful.
 Maybe also one that encourages you to rewatch to catch clues you might have missed.